 Our goal is to provide comprehensive assessment and referral services for youth who indicate risk factors during the JAC screening process.
 The JAT uses an evidenced based mental health/substance abuse assessment instrument, completes a psychosocial evaluation, and makes collateral contacts with guardians and Juvenile Probation Officers.
 The JAT and the families we serve share a common aim, which is to help our youth in Broward county transition toward a hopeful and productive young adult life.

 Community Justice Program

-Reduce youth risk factors
+- Reduce youth risk factors

-Youth will achieve/maintain positive school performance, attendance and behavior
+- Youth will achieve/maintain positive school performance, attendance and behavior

-Strengthen and improve family relationships
+- Strengthen and improve family relationships

-Strengthen youth attachment to community
+- Strengthen youth attachment to the community

-Address victim needs for counseling, reparation and restitution
+- Address victim needs for counseling, reparation and restitution

 Address community needs for safety